 - B. Invoices received from the SERVICE PROVIDER pursuant to this Contract will be reviewed and approved by the COUNTY's representative, to verify that services have been rendered in conformity with the Contract.
 Approved invoices will then be sent to the Finance Department for payment.
-Invoices will normally be paid within thirty (30) days following the COUNTY representative's approval. - C. "Out-of-pocket" expenses are not permissible under this Contract. - D. Final Invoice: In order for both parties herein to close their books and records, the SERVICE PROVIDER will clearly state "final invoice" on the SERVICE PROVIDER'S final/last billing to the COUNTY.
-This shall constitute CONSULANT'S certification that all services have been properly performed and all charges and costs have been invoiced to Palm Beach County.
+Invoices will normally be paid within thirty (30) days following the COUNTY representative's approval. - C. Final Invoice: In order for both parties herein to close their books and records, the SERVICE PROVIDER will clearly state "final invoice" on the SERVICE PROVIDER'S final/last billing to the COUNTY.
+This shall constitute SERVICE PROVIDER'S certification that all services have been properly performed and all charges and costs have been invoiced to Palm Beach County.
 Any other charges not properly included on this final invoice are waived by the SERVICE PROVIDER.